PouryaMansouri/Maktab93_onlienShop/README.md

 ### Deliverables:

 - A Git repository containing your Django project
-- A `README.md` file with instructions on how to set up and run the project using Docker.

 ### Section 2: Product Listing and Shopping Cart (100 points)